CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Requirement and Installation
 - The package has been developed since 2001 using Fortran90
 - Fortran Intel compiler `ifort` is required.
+Intel Fortran Compiler must be installed on your device or the module that contains the compiler must be loaded before compiling.
 - The installation is through the terminal.
 - The source codes are in `/src/`.
 To compile, open a terminal and then navigate to the `/src/` directoy on your local device.
 Once in '/src/' directory, create the executed file by using the command *`make`*